 Follow all physician instructions carefully; this is essential for the success of your outcome.
-It is important that the surgical incisions are not subjected to excessive force, swelling, abrasion, or motion during the time of healing.
+It is important that the treated areas are not subjected to excessive force, swelling, abrasion, or motion during the time of healing.
 Personal and vocational activity needs to be restricted.
-Protective dressings and drains should not be removed unless instructed by Dr. Brown.
-Successful post-operative function depends on both surgery and subsequent care.
-Physical activity that increases your pulse or heart rate may cause bruising, swelling, fluid accumulation and the need for return to surgery.
-It is important that you participate in follow-up care, return for aftercare, and promote your recovery after surgery.
+Protective dressings should not be removed unless instructed by Dr. Brown.
+Successful post-operative function depends subsequent care.
+Physical activity that increases your pulse or heart rate may cause bruising, swelling, fluid accumulation and the need for surgery.
+It is important that you participate in follow-up care, return for aftercare, and promote your recovery after sclerotherapy.